Team-Half-and-Half/team-half-and-half.github.io/index.md

 ### Milestone 5
 Milestone 5 was managed using [SpireBooks Github Project Board Milestone 5](https://github.com/orgs/Team-Half-and-Half/projects/10/views/1).

+### Milestone 6
+Milestone 6 was managed using [SpireBooks Github Project Board Milestone 6](https://github.com/orgs/Team-Half-and-Half/projects/11).

+### Milestone 7
+The goals for Milestone 7 were to finalize the application and implement specific roles and permissions for each page.

+Milestone 7 was managed using [SpireBooks Github Project Board Milestone 7](https://github.com/orgs/Team-Half-and-Half/projects/12).

 ## Team Members
 SpireBooks was created for and in collaboration with Spire Hawaii as part of the University of Hawaii at Manoa's Software Engineering II Fall 2024 course.
-It is created and maintained by the following students:
+It is developed and maintained by the following students:

 * [Xavier Burt](https://xavierburt.github.io/)
 * [Jonathan Sapolu](https://jsapolu99.github.io/)